antor44/livestream_video/README.md

 While the chunk-based processing makes individual instances efficient, running multiple instances on a single GPU in a production environment requires careful management to avoid the startup race conditions and memory fragmentation described above.

 For production servers, the following best practices are **strongly recommended** to ensure 100% reliability:

-*   **Quantization:** Use quantized models (e.g., Q5_K_M).
-This drastically reduces VRAM consumption, allowing many instances to run safely entirely within physical memory, eliminating paging risks.
+1.  **Quantization:** Use quantized models (e.g., `Q5_K_M`).
+This drastically reduces VRAM consumption, allowing more instances to run safely entirely within physical memory, eliminating paging risks.
-*   **Staggered Launches:** Crucially, do not launch all instances simultaneously.
-Introduce a delay (e.g., 5-10 seconds) between starting each instance of `livestream_video.sh`.
-This prevents the memory allocation "stampede" and allows the driver to manage resources orderly.
+2.  **Staggered Launches:** Crucially, do not launch all instances simultaneously.
+Introduce a delay (e.g., 5-10 seconds) between starting each instance. **This is the key to stability: it changes a potential failure from an unpredictable *race condition* to a clean and predictable *hard limit* once physical VRAM is exhausted.**
-*   **Conservative Capacity Planning:** Plan your workload to fit within physical VRAM boundaries to guarantee performance.
-*   **Real-time Monitoring:** Use tools like `nvidia-smi` to actively monitor GPU metrics.

-**Ultimately, the true concurrency limit is empirical** — it depends on your specific hardware, model size, and quantization level.
-You can identify it by gradually increasing the number of concurrent instances until latency or stability issues appear.
+3.  **Conservative Capacity Planning and Empirical Testing:** Plan your workload to fit within your physical VRAM boundaries to guarantee performance. **Ultimately, the true concurrency limit is empirical** — it depends on your specific hardware, model size, and quantization level.
+You can identify it with a staggered launch script, gradually increasing the number of concurrent instances until they predictably fail to initialize.
 Once that threshold is known, treat it as the safe ceiling for your configuration to ensure long-term reliability.
+4.  **Real-time Monitoring:** Use tools like `nvidia-smi` to actively monitor GPU metrics.

 **Q: How do I configure whisper.cpp for hardware accelerations (e.g., CUDA, Core ML, OpenVINO) and generate the specific models needed?
 Why don't the models downloaded by `playlist4whisper.py` work with all accelerations?**